 We welcome transfer students from community college and four-year partner institutions each year.
 With our team of committed faculty and staff across VCU, we want to help make the transfer process easy and seamless as you start your future VCU program.
 Each student transferring to VCU has a different academic background and experience.
 We are here to learn more about you and help connect you to resources as you become a future Ram!

 Transferring into One of Our Undergraduate Programs

 We are thrilled that you are looking at our undergraduate programs as your next academic step.
 The VCU Transfer Center is your home for application checklists, transfer course credit equivalencies, and direct support by emailing firstname.lastname@example.org.
 The Office of Admissions website is where you'll find application information and an application checklist.

 General Transfer Evaluation Requests

-If you are not sure who where to start, email email@example.com.
+If you are not sure where to start, email email@example.com.
 We can talk through your questions and the path to transferring to VCU.
-We encourage you to complete a pre-review of your transfer credits and about the path to transferring to VCU.
-Based on your future program of interest, we will then request your transcripts and connect with our advising, transfer and licensure teams to support your next steps.
+We encourage you to complete a pre-review of your transcripts to see how previous credits can be applied to your program of interest at VCU, and we can connect you with our advising, transfer and licensure teams to support your next steps.

 Regional Community College Central VCU Admissions Advising Days

 Kimberly Chase, our VCU admissions transfer advisor, has regular visit dates for our regional community colleges.
 Please email her directly to schedule a time to connect with her, or email firstname.lastname@example.org for more information.